strategicdata/pmhc-mds-spec/doc/upload-specification.rst

 .. _sdq-format:

-SDQ Collection Occasion File Format
+SDQ Collection Occasion file format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The SDQ file is required to be uploaded each time.